-How much does a Nuclear Medicine Technologist earn in the United States?
-The average Nuclear Medicine Technologist salary in the United States is $79,505 as of January 31, 2019, but the range typically falls between $71,751 and $87,588.
+How much does a Nuclear Medicine Technologist make in the United States?
+The average Nuclear Medicine Technologist salary in the United States is $79,797 as of April 27, 2019, but the range typically falls between $72,010 and $87,916.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.

 Includes base and annual incentives